mixxxdj/manual/source/chapters/user_interface.rst

    Headphone split cue option

 **Head-Mix Knob**
-  Allows you to customize how much of the master output you hear in your headphones.
+  Allows you to control how much of the master output you hear in your headphones.
 It works like a crossfader between the stereo Master and stereo Cueing signal.
 If the knob is set to the left, you only hear the cueing signal which can be useful for prelistening tracks.